tom-seddon/ADJI/README.md

 joystick can't be used for ordinary text input.

-`Press UP:`, `Press DOWN:`, `Press LEFT:`, `Press RIGHT:`, `Press FIRE:` - if you opted for keys mode, you'll be prompted for the key that each joystick action should correspond to.
+`Press UP:`, `Press DOWN:`, `Press LEFT:`, `Press RIGHT:`, `Press FIRE1:`, `Press FIRE2:` - if you opted for keys mode, you'll be prompted for the key that each joystick action should correspond to.

 (If you press Escape here, it'll cancel the setup.
 If you want to bind a joystick action to Escape, you'll need to use the `*JKEYS` command,